-1.C.79 The Channel-forming Histatin Antimicrobial Peptide (Histatin) Family
+1.C.79 The Channel-forming, Cell-penetrating Histatin Antimicrobial Peptide (Histatin) Family

-The transport reaction shown to be mediated by histatin 5 is:
+The transport reactions believed to be mediated by histatin 5 are:

 Cargo protein (out) → Cargo protein (in)